aikea/aikea.github.io/content/watchlog.md

 Holy cow!
 I want to kick myself for delaying this gem of a movie for _this_ long.
 In this movie, Kon tells a romance story in his style, bringing together drama, love, poignance, piquing our interest, keeping us arrested in the disorienting whirlwind that is his _modus operandi_.
 There is chaos and yet, it doesn't feel chaotic.
 The blurry line between reality and imagination is a recurring theme in all of Kon's works and in this, it outshines.
 As Chiyoko remarks at the end, “After all, what I really love is the pursuit of him”, we are forced to rethink the basis of our affection. (first watch: Jun 12, 2022)

 34. > **The Platform | Galder Gaztelu-Urrutia | 2019**
 A deeply metaphorical, introspective study of capitalism, exisiting societal structures, and the human nature.
 Has a quasi religious undertone to it.
 Intriguing and a good watch.
 (first watch: Jun 20, 20222)

+35. > **Badlands | Terence Mallick | 1973**
+A beautiful film from start to finish.
+From the writing down to each individual shot, it exudes a sense of artistic appreciation in the executor.
+Paced and balanced story, had a tough time deciphering the Southern accent (lol), nice soundtrack, great dialogues.
+Overall, ~justified of being in Ebert's Best Movies list~ a good watch.
+(first watch: Jun 23, 2022)

 <hr />